itaikatz/itaikatz.github.io/_posts/2017-03-29-topography.md

 <img src="{{site.baseurl}}assets/posts/topography/cr_mountain_crop.jpg" />

+What is the highest geographic point in your country?
+The lowest?
+What if you could answer both questions at a glance?

-In this post we'll demonstrate how to convert a Digital Elevation Map (DEM) into a visualization suitable for use in a website or other application.
+In this tutorial we'll demonstrate how to convert a [Digital Elevation Model](https://en.wikipedia.org/wiki/Digital_elevation_model) (DEM) into a visualization suitable for use in a website or other application.
 A DEM is simply a 3D representation of a terrain's surface.
 Typically these are used for mapping the Earth's surface, but the same principle applies to mapping the Moon, other planets, or even microscopic surfaces.
-You may have encountered a similar concept in computer graphics, where it's referred to as a heightmap.
+You may have encountered a similar concept in computer graphics, where it's referred to as a [heightmap](https://en.wikipedia.org/wiki/Heightmap).

 Here's what a DEM of the earth looks like (white regions represent higher elevation).
 Note the prominence of the Rockies, Andes, and Himalayan mountain ranges:

 <img src="{{site.baseurl}}assets/posts/topography/global_dem.jpg" style="width: 75%; display: block; margin: 0 auto;"/>

-Applications
+DEMs have many applications:
+* Estimating potential sites for avalanches or landslides
+* Modeling water flow for hydrology
+* Digital flight planning
+* Improving satellite navigation, such as GPS
+* Optimizing position of RF sources (e.g. cell towers)

 For this example we'll use a DEM to create a topographic map of Costa Rica.
-Costa Rica is an especially interesting example as it contains a variety of surface features ranging from relatively flat plains to prominent mountain ranges.
+Costa Rica is an especially interesting example as it contains a variety of surface features ranging from relatively flat plains to rugged peaks.
+To begin, we'll need to collect raw topographical data.
+Fortunately, NASA has taken care of this for us with the [Shuttle Radar Topography Mission](http://www2.jpl.nasa.gov/srtm/) (SRTM), a research effort that collected global elevation data with a resolution of 30 m per pixel.
+Data can be downloaded directly from the SRTM website or, more interactively, with the [SRTM Tile Grabber](http://dwtkns.com/srtm/) (note that the latter resource provides 90 m per pixel resolution).

 # Stitch multiple tiles together and project
 # -------------------------------------------